viamrobotics/docs/docs/manage/remotes.md

 Remotes are established using direct [gRPC](https://grpc.io/), or gRPC through [WebRTC](https://webrtc.org/).

-Once you configure a remote, the main robot can access all the components and services configured on the remote robot as though they are part of the main robot.
+Once you configure a remote, the main robot part can access all the components and services configured on the remote robot part as though they were entities of the main robot part.
 This is a one-way connection: The main robot part can access the resources of the remote robot part, but the remote robot cannot access the resources of the robot part remoting into it.

 ## Configuration